b-marie/brittanyellichblog/content/posts/find-your-passion/index.md

     src: "passion.jpg"
 ---

+Today is day 2 of #blogvent, where I'm writing a blog post every day for the month of December.
+[Shoutout to @cassidoo for the idea](https://bsky.app/profile/cassidoo.co/post/3lcbjdiahas2l)!

 It's the time of year where I'm reflecting on this past year, and identifying what changes I need to make to re-focus for 2025.

 One of those changes is to focus on the things that I am most passionate about.
 As such, I've been researching the best ways to find your passion.